 Flat-fielding and arc lamp wavelength calibrations for GNIRS are obtained with the facility calibration unit, GCAL.
-Flats and arcs are obtained at night near-simultaneously with science observations.
+The spectroscopic flats and the arcs are taken on-sky near-simultaneously with science observations, this meas that the sequence for science also contains these calibration data.
 Pinhole calibrations are carried out during morning or evening twilight or in daytime.

 Further information on near-IR calibration, including line lists, standard star search tools and spectral template libraries, can be found on the NIR resources pages.

 The baseline default GNIRS flat fields that are obtained near-simultaneously with the science spectra are designed to provide higher signal-to-noise ratio (SNR) flat fields than the SNRs of typical science spectra, in modest amounts of time (a few minutes at most).
 They consist of a small number of individual flat field frames, which are summed by the user.

 For long-slit single order spectra the final (summed) flat fields have SNRs of 200-400 rms, where the range in values roughly accounts for wavelength-dependent filter transmission and grating efficiency.